Scarus: Evolution

 Scarus is most closely related to its sister genus Chlorurus.
 Most recent phylogenetic analyses find that the two genera diverged during the late Miocene (Messinian).
 In both genera, most of their diversification occurred some time later, within the last 3.5 million years during the Pliocene.
 In contrast, coral reefs in their modern form were established much earlier, during the Miocene.

 Most Scarus species occur in reef habitats.
-However, some of the more basal species such as S. zufar occur in rockier, more peripheral habitats, suggesting that this may be the ancestral habitat type for the genus.
+Because some species such as S. zufar occur in rockier, more peripheral habitats, patterns of phylogenetic relationships have led researchers to suggest that these habitats may be the ancestral habitat type for the genus.

 A 2012 phylogenetic analysis of 45 Scarus species recovered 10 major monophyletic clades.

+With over 50 species, Scarus is the largest of the parrotfish genera, and the only genus to be present in all tropical and subtropical oceans.

 Description

 Adults of most species reach maximum lengths of between 30 and 50 cm, but the rainbow parrotfish (Scarus guacamaia) can grow to lengths of 1.2 m and is the second largest species of parrotfish after the humphead parrotfish.
 S. guacamaia weighs a hundred times more than the smallest Scarus species Scarus iseri, which only reaches a maximum length of 27 cm.

-In comparison to its sister genus Chlorurus, Scarus species in general have less obtuse head profiles, less extensive cheek areas, and smaller dental plates, although a few relatively basal species of Scarus are exceptions to this.
+In comparison to its sister genus Chlorurus, Scarus species in general have less obtuse head profiles, less extensive cheek areas, and smaller dental plates, although a few species of Scarus are exceptions to this.
 This may possibly reflect comparatively lower biting power, and a disparity in the ability to excavate calcareous reef subtrata.

+The number of pectoral rays, which varies from 13 to 16 between Scarus species, is useful for identifying species, as well as the number of predorsal scales and the number of rows of scales on the cheek.
+However, most other meristic data is of limited use when identifying species of Scarus: dorsal rays, anal rays, and lateral line scales do not vary much in number between parrotfish species, and there is high intra-specific variation in gill raker count.